-- Checked and agreed the opening balances for 2024-25 with the 2023-24 closing Statement of Accounts and certified AGAR; - Ensured that transactions are appropriately analysed in the spreadsheet cashbook to facilitate production of the year-end Accounts & AGAR; - $\blacktriangleright$ Ensured that the accounts remain 'in balance' at 30th November 2024; - Checked and agreed the year to 30th November 2024 financial transactions as recorded in the Excel spreadsheets, to the supporting bank account statements with no issues arising; and - Ensured that the cashbook balance reconciles with the combined bank statement balances as at 30th November 2024.
+- ➤ Checked and agreed the opening balances with the 2023-24 closing Statement of Accounts and certified AGAR; - Ensured that transactions are appropriately analysed in the cashbook to facilitate production of the detailed year-end Accounts & AGAR; - Ensured that the accounts remain 'in balance' at the financial year-end; - ➤ Checked and agreed the full year's financial transactions, as recorded in the Excel spreadsheet, to the supporting bank account statements with no issues arising; - Ensured that the cashbook balance reconciles with the combined bank statement balances as at 30th November 2024 and 31st March 2025; and - Ensured the accurate disclosure of the combined account balances in the AGAR at Section 2.
+Box 8.